rsksmart/tokenbridge/README.md

 It is recommended to use at least 2 cores VPS with enough ram and swap memory space to ensure that the federation node works fine without crashing.

+### Please contact @yumekocash on telegram before you run the script

 ### One line install script

 ```bash